WoWRoster/uniadmin/trunk/readme.txt

 Zajsoft    - Great modifications to AddOn uploading, providing a better .toc file scanner Zeryl      - Thanks for help with parsing strings into multi-dimensional arrays
-             o Thanks for the WoWAce module code
+             o Thanks for the WoWAce module code Exerladan  - Thanks for the code to parse the new WoWAce XML file list

 6 - FAQ